baoboa/pyqt5/doc/html/_sources/signals_slots.txt

         # the QString argument then this code will run under Python v2 and v3.
         valueChanged = pyqtSignal([int], ['QString'])

+New signals should only be defined in sub-classes of :class:`~PyQt5.QtCore.QObject`.
+They must be part of the class definition and cannot be dynamically added as class attributes after the class has been defined.

 New signals defined in this way will be automatically added to the class's :class:`~PyQt5.QtCore.QMetaObject`.
 This means that they will appear in Qt Designer and can be introspected using the :class:`~PyQt5.QtCore.QMetaObject`